kwc90/easy_cheats_AHK/README.md

 **Gesture:**
 1. Hold **~** + **Alt**
 2. Tap a **hotkey** (like g for godmode)
-   Now it will type godmode in the console and enter (you can turn this off if you want)
+   * Now it will type godmode in the console and hit enter for you! (you can turn this off if you want)

 ---